Lands and Legacies FAQ

 What conditions can I expect to experience on during the tour?

 Grand Avenue is a single lane dirt road.
 The entire length of the road is dusty and rough.
 The tour will be long and arduous with several stops requiring getting in and out of the vehicle and a good deal of walking.
+While the vehicle is climate controlled, our historic buildings and environment is not, please be prepared for hot, cold and rain.

 Should I be concerned if I have any medical conditions?